 Microscopic colitis is an inflammation of the bowel lining that doctors can only see under a microscope.
-Treating this condition with medication is often possible, but dietary and lifestyle changes may also help reduce or prevent symptoms.
+Treating this condition with medication is often possible.
+Dietary changes, such as consuming probiotic foods, may also help reduce or prevent symptoms.

 In some people, the condition may resolve without treatment.
 The cause of MC is still not clear.